 This South American soup holds many good and tasty things, from the tender pieces of potato to sweet nibbles of fresh corn.
 But let's be real — the best part is the cheese.
 Queso fresco to be exact, which doesn't fully melt, but rather softens into chewy morsels in the warmth of the milky broth.
 So good.

-Almost every South American country that touches the Andes Mountains has their own particular version of locro.
+Almost every South American country that touches the Andes Mountains has its own particular version of locro.
 This version is Ecuador-influenced, but most start with a base of potatoes and cheese in milky broth, and then add other seasonal or local vegetables as available.
 Most are also vegetarian, although tender slow-cooked pork is a locro staple in Argentina.
 Come cooler weather, I'll be adding butternut squash or pumpkin to my locro, as they do in Peru.

 The spices and seasoning stay fairly consistent from version to version — often just salt, freshly ground black pepper, and oregano.
 Ground annatto can also be found in some recipes.
 Spicier versions that I've come across include aji amarillo chiles either cooked right into the soup itself or made into a sauce to spoon on top.
 If you can't find aji chiles but still want some heat, a pinch of dried chile flakes or cayenne pepper does the job nicely.

 I love a chunky soup, so I leave all the vegetables in bite-sized pieces.
 For something more rib-sticking on a cold night, try smashing the potatoes with the back of a spoon after they’ve simmered a while, or go all the way and purée the potato soup base before adding the cheese and other vegetables.